 Many know 316 stainless steel as the go-to metal for heavy-duty applications.
 It’s tough, corrosion-resistant, and … expensive.

-Do you need 316’s resistance properties for your part, or can you skate by with a cheaper product?
+An astounding 9 out of 10 manufacturers agree 316 is the best stainless steel grade for corrosion resistance.
+(Disclaimer: We made up that survey.)
+Do you need 316 stainless steel's corrosion resistance for your part, or can you skate by with a cheaper product?
 It depends on your application.

 To give you an idea of how 316’s protective properties (and price) compare, let’s put it up against other metals as well as other types of stainless steel.

-Many consider 316 to be the ultimate grade in corrosion protection.
+Many consider type 316 stainless to be the ultimate grade in corrosion protection.
 That’s why some call it “marine grade” -- it can even withstand consistent saltwater immersion and splashing.
-That’s why it’s also one of the most expensive stainless steels.
-Let’s compare:

 316 Vs. Itself (Sorta)

-(Don’t forget there’s another simple-but-notable difference between 316 and 316L stainless steel.)
+(Don’t forget there’s another simple-but-notable difference between 316 and 316L stainless.)

 Vs. Carbon Steel